-Whether you are preparing for a licensure exam like USMLE or COMLEX, an in-training exam like the ABSITE or CREOG or are preparing for a MOC exam you know that Qbanks can be one of the most valuable ways for you to prepare.
+Whether you are preparing for a licensure exam like USMLE or COMLEX, an in-training exam like the ABSITE or CREOG, or are preparing for a MOC exam, you know Q-banks can be one of the most valuable ways for you to prepare.

-Exam Prep Is a Marathon, Not a Sprint
+Exam Prep is a Marathon, Not a Sprint

 High stakes exams require a similar approach.
 First, you need to determine what score you are aiming for, evaluate where you are likely to score today and come up with a plan to get you to where you want to be.

 Studies have shown that retrieval practice (use of practice questions) produces greater gains than traditional studying.
-Start your prep by taking 30 questions 3xs a week, while working up to 25-50 questions daily in the days just before your exam.
+Start your prep by taking 30 questions three times a week, while working up to 25-50 questions daily in the days just before your exam.
 This will help you retain information more effectively leading up to exam day.

-As you take practice questions make sure you don’t rush through your results but rather take the time to review question explanations.
+As you take practice questions make sure you don’t rush through your results, but rather take the time to review question explanations.
 These explanations are critically important and will give you insight into why or why not each answer choice was correct, incorrect or insignificant.
 Knowing this level of detail will help you make better informed decisions in the future.

-Our research has shown that higher performers tend to simulate their exam more than under performers.
+Our research has shown higher performers tend to simulate their exam more than under performers.
 Simulating the exam helps to challenge yourself as it applies the same time constraints as the actual exam, all while distributing questions that follow the exact exam blueprint.

 Use Data To Stop Wasting Time & Effort

-These reports give you insight into your strengths and weaknesses, category performance, performance relative to your peers and much more.
-By identifying areas where you should be spending more/less time studying, you will maximize your efforts as well as your eventual exam score.
+These reports give you insight into your strengths and weaknesses, category performance, performance relative to your peers, and much more.
+By identifying areas where you should be spending more or less time studying, you will maximize your efforts as well as your eventual exam score.